oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Referenced Tokens may also be issued in batches and be presented by Holders in a one-time-use policy to avoid linkability.
 In this case, every Referenced Token MUST have a dedicated Status List entry and MAY be spread across multiple Status List Tokens.
 Batch revocation of a batch of Referenced Tokens might reveal that they are all members of the same batch.

-Beware, that this mechanism solves linkability issues between Relying Parties, but does not prevent traceability by Issuers.
+Beware that this mechanism solves linkability issues between Relying Parties but does not prevent traceability by Issuers.

 ## Default Values and Double Allocation